Country 56/196: Burundi

 Things to see and things to do

 Burundi is known for its beautiful nature, vast agricultural regions, big lakes, including Lake Victoria and Lake Tanganyika, two national parks, tropical climate, tea, and coffee.
 It is a very poor country, which is the main reason why the World Happiness Report 2018 ranked Burundi as the world’s least happy nation.

-Our trip to Burundi started off on a wrong foot.
-As we landed on the Bujumbura International Airport, we bumped into a group of airport officials and police officers, who wanted to charge double for our visas.
-Our first impression of the country wasn’t the best, but it picked up soon afterward.
+Our trip to Burundi started off on the wrong foot.
+As we landed at the Bujumbura International Airport, we bumped into a group of airport officials and police officers, who wanted to charge double for our visas.
+Our first impression wasn’t the best, but it picked up soon afterward.

 On our way from the airport, we spotted some truly amazing tropical farm fields.
 The endless calming greenery was enchanting.
 We could gaze at it forever.

 We checked into a nice, simple hotel and went for a walk around the city.
 We visited the city center, where we saw many colonial buildings, a big market, some lovely cathedrals, and the Burundi Museum of Life, which is considered the city’s biggest attraction.
 As tourism is poorly developed there are little to no tourist activities in the city of Bujumbura.